isomerpages/moe-chungchenghighyis/_direct-school-admission/DSA (Sec)/Frequently Asked Questions.md

 **Are&nbsp;there&nbsp;any&nbsp;other&nbsp;documents&nbsp;that&nbsp;I&nbsp;need&nbsp;to&nbsp;submit&nbsp;along with&nbsp;my&nbsp;online application via DSA-Sec portal?**

-No. Should you be shortlisted, you may share with us on your relevant experience during the e-interview.
+No. Should you be shortlisted, you may share with us on your relevant experience during the interview.
 Having an elaborate portfolio is not necessary.

 **I have received several DSA-Sec offers, when must I decide to accept one?**